 Beat sheets are interesting structure templates to personalize novel outlines.

-This is how a beat sheet looks like:
+This is what a beat sheet looks like:

 Think of an outline as a human with mere bones.
+The shape is there, but there aren’t any notable or significant features.
 Here is an example:

-When the book is eventually completed, it assumes a fleshy form.
+When the book is eventually completed, it assumes that fuller, more attractive fleshy form.

 The skeleton constitutes the pillar of your novel.
 It is like a road map with the major cities marked in large letters for easy navigation.